anomaly1095/server-project/README.md

 - **Multiplexing**: Implements multiplexing to handle multiple network connections concurrently.
 - **Extensive Documentation**: Provides detailed documentation covering all aspects of the project, including setup, usage, and architecture.
 - **Error Handling and Logging**: Incorporates a dedicated module for error handling and logging, ensuring robustness and ease of debugging.
+- **Communication protocol**: Incorporates a dedicated module for request definition and handling, ensuring robustness and performant communication.
 - **MySQL C API Integration**: Integrates the MySQL C API for database interaction, enabling seamless integration with MySQL databases.
 - **Libsodium Encryption**: Utilizes libsodium for encryption, providing strong cryptographic security.
 - **Low-Level Network API Interface**: Implements a low-level network API interface for efficient network communication.

 ## Installation

-1. Clone the repository: `git clone https://github.com/anomaly1095/network_server.git`
+1. Clone the repository: `git clone https://github.com/anomaly1095/network-server.git`
-2. Install dependencies: `cd your-repo && chmod 544 install.sh && ./install.sh`
+2. Install dependencies: `cd network-server && chmod 544 install.sh && ./install.sh`
 3. Configure the project settings: Modify the configuration file /include/.config.h to fit you needs.
 4. Build the project: `make all-prod` | `make help` for more details.

 ## Usage

-1. Start the server: `./server`
+1. Start the server: `./bin/final`
 2. Follow the authentication process as per the two-step authentication system.
 3. Start communicating securely over the network.